Jaja credit card review 2021

 Valentina Cipriani is a writer at Finder UK.
 She writes news, features and guides about banking and credit cards, helping people to improve their financial lives.
 She holds an MA in International Journalism and loves taking complicated topics apart and giving them back to the readers in a clear and easy fashion.

-Perks and rewards are probably its weakest spot – cashback offers were only dedicated to the first 5,000 people who signed up, and are now gone.
-This is somehow compensated by the techie mobile app that can help you manage your spendings, but if you like to treat yourself with the extras that many cards offer nowadays, Jaja probably won’t cut it for you.
+It’s difficult to see why you’d be desperate to get your hands on a Jaja credit card right now.
+Perks and rewards are a weak spot – with cashback offers only awarded to the first 5,000 people who signed up, and now gone.
+If you like to treat yourself with the extras that many cards offer nowadays, Jaja probably won’t cut it for you.

 It also remains to be seen whether Jaja will actually deliver, and how it will look in six months from now.
-Like with most new fintech companies, the initial offer will probably evolve and change quite a lot.
+Like with most new fintech companies, the initial offer will probably (make that hopefully) evolve and change quite a lot.